Vaksman Dental Group

 Board-certified, experienced dentists, healthcare and administrative professionals.

 Offer a range of general and cosmetic dental services to address all of your dental health needs.

 Modern equipment.
 Local, best-in-class labs.
 Same-day services.
 Amazing staff.
 Zero (0%) financing available.

-I personally and carefully screen each San Francisco Dentist and healthcare professional team member, all of whom have extensive experience, and are provided additional training to adhere to our clinical and other standards.
+I personally and carefully screen each South San Francisco Dentist and healthcare professional team member, all of whom have extensive experience, and are provided additional training to adhere to our clinical and other standards.

 Whatever general or cosmetic dental service you require, our entire team will be dedicated to your care.
 We can’t wait to meet you!

 Our appointments start on time, which means you’ll get more time with your provider and never feel rushed.

 With same-day services and emergency appointments, you can rest assured that you’ll get the care you need, now.